rolivencia/gt_legov2/README.md

 The LEGO-themed textures were originally made by LePrau.
 The sponsor textures were made by Pitstop.
 The textures are bundled in the .bsp file, so no custom .wad is required.

+Original LEGO textures by LePrau can be downloaded from https://www.17buddies.rocks/17b2/View/Wad/959/praulego.wad.html

 Screenshots and an overview are included in the repository.
 Unfortunately, I was unable to recover the .wad file with the textures nor the .rmf/.map source files.

 ## What is each file?